 I like to use a bar of dark chocolate to counterbalance the semi-sweet chocolate chips.
 That makes the coating taste more like the original too.
 You can, of course, use any chocolate flavor that you like in candy bars.

-- Vegan Cookie Dough Truffles are so pretty and taste like they were bought at the finest candy shoppe.
+Vegan Cookie Dough Truffles are so pretty and taste like they were bought at the finest candy shop.

 - 1 cup creamy peanut butter - divided ½ cup each